drphilmarshall/Ideas-for-Citizen-Science-in-Astronomy/README.md

 # Ideas for Citizen Science in Astronomy

-A review article in preparation, commissioned by
-Annual Reviews of Astronomy and Astrophysics.
+A review article in preparation, commissioned by Annual Reviews of Astronomy and Astrophysics.

 Authors:
 * Phil Marshall (KIPAC, Stanford University/SLAC)
 * Chris Lintott (Department of Physics, University of Oxford)
 * Leigh Fletcher (Department of Physics, University of Oxford)

-All content is Copyright 2014 the above authors.
+All content is Copyright 2014 the authors.

 ## Providing Feedback